 If you receive a credit voucher from the driver, as change for your cash payment, you will be able to redeem this in our 1 Stop Travel shop or by contacting Customer Services on 01273 886200.
 Please note the money will be paid via a BACS transfer into your bank account, or a nominated bank account, and no cash will be given in 1 Stop.
 You can use your change voucher to pay for further bus journeys.

 Every bus is subjected to a rigorous clean through every night.
 Our cleaners have been using the highest quality cleaning products - as used in NHS hospitals - to minimise viral and bacterial risks.

-Every day, our cleaning team is out on street at key locations, jumping on our buses to give them an additional touch point wipe down using the same high standard cleaning product - this occurs three or four times a day.
+Every day, our cleaning team is out on street at key locations, jumping on our buses to give them an additional touch point wipe down using the same high standard cleaning product - this occurs up to five times a day.
 The cloths that are used are pre-soaked in our hospital grade anti-viral and anti-bacterial cleaning product so you are unlikely to see spray being used.

 Our drivers carry additional cleaning products and clean their own surface and touch point very often outside as well as inside the cab when they take a bus into service.

 Do you have hand sanitiser available on buses?

 Hand sanitisers are fitted to all our buses by the entrance door for anyone who wishes to use them when boarding.
 We still recommend following government guidelines of washing your hands frequently and as soon as you can after travelling with us.